 We next aim to transfer this axiom to rank aggregation.
-To this end, we assume that candidates will be bought sequentially and we update the cost of candidates and the payment willingness of rankings in each step.
-In more detail, in every step, the cost of a candidate will be the maximal utility it can generate for a ranking and the payment willingness of a ranking will be the additional utility it obtains by assigning the considered candidate to the next position in the ranking.
-To make this more formal, let $\rhd=x_1,\dots,x_m$ denote an arbitrary ranking.
+To this end, we assume that candidates will be bought sequentially and that the costs of the candidates depend on the considered round.
+In more detail, in every step, the cost of each candidate will be the maximal utility it can generate for a ranking and the payment willingness of a ranking will be the additional utility it obtains by assigning the considered candidate to the next position in the ranking.
+To make this more formal, let ${\rhd}=x_1,\dots,x_m$ denote an arbitrary ranking.
 If we place $x_i$ in the $i$-th position of the output ranking after $x_1,\dots, x_{i-1}$ have been put at positions $1,\dots, i-1$, we generate a utility of $u({\succ}, x_i, \{x_i, \dots,x_m \})$ for every input ranking $\succ$.
-We thus require that no ranking pays more than $u({\succ}, x_i, \{x_i, \dots,x_m \})$ for candidate $x_i$.
-Moreover, since $u({\succ}, x_i, \{x_i, \dots,x_m \})\leq m-i$ for all ${\succ}\in\mathcal{R}$ and $u(\rhd, x_i, \{x_i, \dots,x_m \})= m-i$, we set the cost of $x_i$ to $m-i$.
+Thus, no ranking should pay more than $u({\succ}, x_i, \{x_i, \dots,x_m \})$ for $x_i$.
+Further, since $u({\succ}, x_i, \{x_i, \dots,x_m \})\leq m-i$ for all ${\succ}\in\mathcal{R}$ and $u(\rhd, x_i, \{x_i, \dots,x_m \})= m-i$, we set the cost of $x_i$ to $m-i$.
 Consequently, the total cost of all candidates is $\sum_{i=1}^m m-i={m\choose 2}$.
-Finally, because there is no counterpart to the third condition of priceability in rank aggregation, we will fix the budget to $B={m\choose 2}$ and require that most of the budget is spent.
-Specifically, the total unspent budget should be less than $1$.
-As a consequence, it may not be possible to pay for all candidates, so we use the costs of the candidates only as upper bounds.
-Hence, our condition may be dubbed "approximate perfect priceability", because the total budget perfectly matches the total cost of the ranking but we may not be able to cover the cost of all candidates.
-Formalizing all our ideas results in the following condition, which we call rank-priceability.
+Finally, there is no counterpart to the third condition of priceability in rank aggregation as all candidates need to be ranked.
+Hence, we will fix the budget to $B={m\choose 2}$ and require that the total unspent budget should be less than $1$.
+Since this means that we may not be able to cover the costs of all candidates, we use the costs only as upper bounds on how much we can spend on each candidate.
+Formalizing these ideas results in the following axiom, which we call rank-priceability.